 My favorite classical radio station has released thirty Vimeos of the semi-finalists for its “classical moonlighters” competition.
 I wrote about this when WQXR in New York City first announced the contest last year.
 These folks have posted vids of themselves playing various masterpieces and they’ve made it to first cut.
 The final finalists in this event will […]

 I am loving these holiday contemporary music and choral music polls run by WQXR in New York City and Minnesota Public Radio.
-Discuss this topic in our forums.

 I am digging several just beginning and just concluding local ensemble / amateur contests being run by classical public signals WQXR-FM in New York City and KDFC-FM in San Francisco.
 KDFC-FM has just finished its Local Vocals High School Choir sing-off, and the prize goes to the Monte Vista High School Chamber Singers from Danville […]